 As public awareness of environmental issues grows, corporations are facing more diverse demands to provide environmentally friendly products and services, to adhere to regulations governing environmental protection, and to achieve energy conservation and resource saving through smart business practices.
 To respond swiftly to these trends and demands, SoftBank has incorporated a PDCA (plan, execution, confirmation, improvement) cycle to guide our environmental management system and improvements are made on a continuous basis.

-In order to promote our environmental management system, we have obtained ISO 14001 certification for 57% of our offices (based on employee coverage) with large greenhouse gas emissions, including our head office and network center, and have conducted internal audits based on our own standards at all offices.
+In order to promote our environmental management system, we conduct external audits on a regular basis in order to enhance its effectiveness.
+We have obtained ISO 14001 certification for 57% of our offices (based on employee coverage) with large greenhouse gas emissions, including our head office and network center, and have conducted internal audits based on our own standards at all offices.

 - *EU regulations which prohibit the inclusion of toxic substances in electrical and electronic devices.